-Properties of nanomaterials - size effect on thermal, electrical, electronic, mechanical, optical and magnetic properties - quantum confinement - classification of nanomaterials - quantum well, quantum wire, quantum dot - nanoporous materials - carbon nanotubes, graphene - nanocomposites - applications of nano materials.
+Properties of nanomaterials - size effect on thermal, electrical, electronic, mechanical, optical and magnetic properties - quantum confinement - classification of nanomaterials -quantum well, quantum wire, quantum dot - nanoporous materials - carbon nanotubes, grapheme - nanocomposites - applications.

 - 1. Determination of energy band gap of a semiconductor. - 2.
 Determination of resistivity of metals by four point probe method. - 3.
 Determination of dielectric constant of dielectric material. - 4.
 Determination of time constant of a capacitor using RC circuit. - 5.
 Determination of paramagnetic susceptibility of given liquid. - 6.
 Determination of hysteresis loss in a transformer using BH curve. - 7.
 Analysis of size effect on the absorption spectrum of nanomaterials.